 Alfred

-Nestled in the building where Alfred de Musset spent a good part of his life, this restaurant with its traditional cuisine, albeit with a touch of modernity, delights all gourmets in the 1st arrondissement.
-With its fresh produce and straightforward flavors, the menu offers a multitude of tasty and gourmet dishes, offering a festival of tastes and textures.
+Nestled in the building where Alfred de Musset spent much of his life, this restaurant serves traditional cuisine with a modern twist, delighting food lovers in the 1st arrondissement.
+With its fresh produce and bold flavors, the menu offers a multitude of tasty and indulgent dishes that will treat you to a festival of tastes and textures.
 Our advice?
-Don’t miss the delicious filet of beef with whisky pepper sauce.
+Don’t miss out on the delicious beef fillet with whiskey pepper sauce.

 Alfred – 8, rue du Mont-Thabor, 75001